elastic/ml-cpp/build-setup/linux.md

 For aarch64 replace `-msse4.2 -mfpmath=sse` with `-march=armv8-a+crc+crypto`.

 These environment variables only need to be set when building tools on Linux.
-They should NOT be set when compiling the Machine Learning source code (as this should pick up all settings from our Makefiles).
+They should NOT be set when compiling the Machine Learning source code (as this should pick up all settings from our build system).

 ### gcc